0x7183/Crypto-Trend-Prediction/README.md

 If nothing is wrong then this means none of our model are currenty work.

-## Conclusion
+### Conclusion

-Don't use this model in real life investments, because they won't work.
+Don't use this models in real life investments, because they won't work.
 If you want to help with this project feel free to contact me.

+## Macd Rsi Indicators

+In this section we'll try to study a trading strategy based on indicators and how much we can earn using it.
+We'll compare it with an holding strategy and a random strategy, the code is well commented, then just look at it for more info.